 ☛ Less Stress at Tax Time

-Paying by cash and keeping receipts for fuel spending can be a nightmare to deal with come tax time.
-Even with a business credit card, it can take time to separate out the different types of spending on the card to accurately complete your return.
-With a fuel card, however, fuel and service spending is kept completely separate, simplifying tax reporting.
+Paying by cash and keeping receipts for fuel spending can be a nightmare come tax time.
+Even with a business credit card, it can take time to separate out the different types of spendingto accurately complete your return.
+Fuel cards simplify fuel and vehicle servicing spending by keeping the accounts completely separate.

 ☛ Detailed Reports

 Your fuel card account report shows the details of each purchase, from the cost per kilometre for each employee to their fuel economy.
 A tool that analyses your on-road costs means you can make cost-effective adjustments for your business.

 It's a great question!
 Both come with their own pros and cons.
 Do you really need a fuel card, or would a business credit card do the job just as well?
 Here are some important points.

 - With a business credit card, you can provide each of your employees with access to credit, as needed.